 - Each Other

-Sometimes it can be useful to group Goals based on where they originated, thus painting a picture of the type of organization you are running.
+Sometimes it can be useful to group Goals based on where they originated, thus painting a picture of the type of organisation you are running.
 For example, to help measure how proactive vs reactive you are, how top-down your management culture is, etc.

 Goal Type items might be: